frankielin/peer_districts/README.md

 ######
-## Project: tPeer Districts
+## Project: Peer Districts

-This is the README for the project studying peer districts asd
+This is the README for the project studying peer districts.